Heart-of-the-Machine/Heart-of-the-Machine.github.io/README.md

 this dimension and make use of them somehow.

 ## Screenshots

+Here is a screenshot of a previous version of Heart of the Machine while the rewrite is in progress:

 ![Heart of the Machine screenshot](https://raw.githubusercontent.com/Heart-of-the-Machine/Heart-of-the-Machine.github.io/master/screenshots/2020-09-20_12.12.07.png)

 ## Getting to the Nectere Dimension